xbmc/action-kodi-addon-submitter/README.md

 ![Kodi Logo](https://github.com/xbmc/xbmc/raw/master/docs/resources/banner_slim.png)

-This action submits your addon to the official Kodi repository every time you draft a release.
+This action submits your addon to the official Kodi repository every time you push a tag.
 In the background it uses [romanvm's kodi-addon-submitter](https://github.com/romanvm/kodi-addon-submitter).

 ## Inputs